gsstudios/Guideline/pages/01.basics/01.overview/01.sub-topic/chapter.md

 ### DDClient

 DDClient is needed for your Dynamic DNS ([archlinux.org link](https://wiki.archlinux.org/index.php/Dynamic_DNS)) – noip.com account.
 Mostly every Internet Service Provider (ISP) is changing your ip address (daily, weekly or monthly).
-Why?

 So, you’ll need actually a static IP Adress (which can be expensive) otherwise your VPN connection doesn’t work and your servers aren’t reachable.
 DDClient is sending your IP adress to your Dynamic DNS Account.